konturio/geocint-runner/DOCUMENTATION.md

     * How start_geocint.sh works
     * How to write targets
     * User schemas in the database
-    * How to analyse the build time for tables
+    * How to analyse the build time for targets
 * Make-profiler
 * Best practices of using